mattsse/cargo-memex/README.md

 Another limitation of rust binaries is, that `debug` and `release` executables are visually indistinguishable.

-`cargo-memex` fixes this problem by compiling the two different targets by default into the corresponding segment of:
+`cargo-memex` fixes this problem by fetching a random meme from [r/rustjerk](https://www.reddit.com/r/rustjerk/) using [D3vd/Meme_Api](https://github.com/D3vd/Meme_Api) each time.

+If no meme could be found it falls back to the corresponding segment of:

 ![](./resources/hank.jpg)

+You can also request a random meme from any subreddit with the `--subreddit "<subreddit>"` option.

 The same problem exists for different release versions which visually always look completely identical.
 With `cargo-memex` you can compile each new release into a different meme to highlight the differences.
 This makes support much easier since everyone can directly see which version is installed.